projectje/getfaviconsfromdirs/README.md

 # getfavicon
 Parses a folderstructure with text files and downloads a favicon for each url found in them from the Google Favicon service.

-This can be used for pre-caching these icons.
+This can be used for pre-caching during/before build for these icons or for retrieving just a set of application icons

 # usage